lu-the-dude/odin-rockpaperscissors/README.md

 # Rock Paper Scissors game

-## A RPS game against a CPU used to train my JavaScript events and Git skills
+A RPS game against a CPU used to train my JavaScript event-handling and Git skills